Yeasmin1/Python_projects/README.md

 This repo contains a list of Python projects developed my me.

-## Privacy_aware_notification
+## Privacy_notification

-This is an Amazon Alexa application that is aware of private data and it notifies users when it collects or processes private data through the voice user interface.
+This is a pizza shop skill/application for Amazon Alexa.
+The application is aware of private data and it notifies the users when it collects or processes private data through the voice user interface.